The Winner Takes It All: Reception

-Record World said of it that "Gripping vocal drama is augmented forcefully by plush orchestration."
+The single received acclaim from music critics.
+Martyn Sutton for Melody Maker labelled the track as "yet another solid gold hit" for the group.
+Amanda Nicholls for Record Mirror positively reviewed the track, with its "highly professional, smooth production with all the right ingredients, [and] a touch of sadness added to an instantly hummable tune."
+Record World said: "Gripping vocal drama is augmented forcefully by plush orchestration."
+Billboard gave the single a recommendation.

+It has gone on to be ranked among one of ABBA's best songs.
+Classic Pop ranked it number nine in their list of ABBA's best songs, and number 28 in their list of the best singles from the 1980's decade.
+Rob Sheffield from Rolling Stone placed the track at number eight in his ranking of the group's best songs.

 Chart performance

 "The Winner Takes It All" was a major success for ABBA, hitting No. 1 in Belgium, Ireland, the Netherlands, South Africa and the United Kingdom.
 It reached the Top 5 in Austria, Finland, France, West Germany, Norway, Sweden, Switzerland and Zimbabwe, while peaking in the Top 10 in Australia, Canada, Italy, Spain and the United States (where it became ABBA's fourth and final American Top 10 hit, peaking at No. 8; the song spent 26 weeks on the Billboard Hot 100 chart, more than any other ABBA single).
 It was also the group's second Billboard Adult Contemporary #1 (after "Fernando").
 "The Winner Takes It All" was also a hit in Brazil: it was included on the soundtrack of "Coração Alado" ("Winged Heart"), a popular soap opera in 1980, as the main theme.

 The track was listed as the 23rd most popular single on the US Billboard year-end chart for 1981.

 As of September 2021, it is the group's fifth-biggest song in the UK with 920,000 chart sales (including pure sales and streaming numbers).